hellocodeco/old-exist-api-docs/source/index.md

 All attributes we currently support.
 The group an attribute belongs to may change in future, but attribute names should be considered stable.

+Remember all data should be sent, and is stored and returned, in metric units.
+Imperial conversion should occur when rendering as required.

 See [attribute definition](#attributes).

 Name                | Group        | Value type